International Survivors of Suicide Loss Day

 Author: Carla Stumpf Patton

-Saturday, November 19, 2022, is International Survivors of Suicide Loss Day (also referred to as ISOSLD or Survivor Day).
-It is a day of healing throughout the world where all those impacted by suicide loss can connect with one another, honor the lives of their loved ones, and share experiences of support, encouragement, and hope.
+Saturday, November 18, 2023, is International Survivors of Suicide Loss Day (also referred to as ISOSLD or Survivor Day).
+It is acknowledged as a day of healing throughout the world where all those impacted by suicide loss can connect, honor the lives of their loved ones, and share experiences of support, encouragement, and hope.

-The day is intended to be one of healing where those who are bereaved by suicide loss can come together with others who have had similar experiences and see firsthand that they are not alone.
+The day is intended to be one of healing through peer support, where those who are bereaved by suicide loss can come together with others who have had similar experiences and see firsthand that they are not alone.
 Finding a nearby event can help you connect to survivors in your community and learn about local resources for coping and healing through suicide loss.
-Doing so can offer insight as to how fellow survivors are contributing to positive change, as well as education and awareness initiatives to help save lives from suicide.
+Attending an event can help us navigate our growth post-loss, show us how fellow suicide-loss survivors are contributing to positive change, and teach us about initiatives to help save lives from suicide.

-To learn how suicide loss survivors may be connecting in your area, you can search for events by U.S. state/territory at your local American Foundation for Suicide Prevention (AFSP) chapter page or view the list of host registration sites.
+To learn how suicide-loss survivors may be connecting in your area, you can search for events by U.S. state or territory at your local American Foundation for Suicide Prevention (AFSP) chapter page or view the list of host registration sites.
 These events feature resources that offer encouragement around growth, resilience, and connection, along with engagement opportunities in hundreds of communities worldwide.
-Please note, most events are for those who are 18 and older, however, reach out to the local organizer for further inquiries.
+Please note that most events are for those who are 18 and older, but your local organizer can answer questions about a specific event.

 Talking about suicide and being able to process grief in a safe, trusted setting can be instrumental in the healing process, and survivors who are seeking support are encouraged to consider participating.
 To learn more about Survivor Day events being offered near you, ways to connect with AFSP chapters near you, and additional community resources, please visit the American Foundation for Suicide Prevention (AFSP) website.